Ejostol/Falling-Stands-/paper.md

        license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0033.JPG?raw=true">

+<param ve-image url="Stump_02.jpg"
+       label="A photogrammetry composite image of 115 images of a Cryptomeria stump.
+The limited sunlight that filters through plantations makes it difficult for understory plants to grow around Cryptomeria trees.
+Image by Kira Clingen, 2019." license="Image created by author Kira Clingen, 2019.
+No permissions needed.">

 Cryptomeria plantations also pose a significant risk for avalanches and soil slides.
 The trees have horizontal, shallow roots, and are therefore in danger of falling and stripping away anything else in their path.
 Such risks are particularly high during heavy rainfall or typhoons, which are common across the archipelago and are projected to increase in intensity and frequency due to climate change.[^35]